 Our drivers have your travel itinerary, so they know when you are arriving in San Diego.
 They will call or text you to confirm pick-up times and location.
 Once you are picked up by our fantastic drivers, you will be taken directly to the hospital for routine pre-surgery lab work and an EKG.
 There may also be some paperwork for to you sign.
 This should only take about an hour.

-After the hospital visit, you will be taken to the Lucerna Hotel.
-The Lucerna Hotel is a beautiful 5-star facility with a pool, room service, and friendly staff.
+After the hospital visit, you will be taken to the Grand Care Hotel.
+The Grand Care Hotel is a beautiful 5-star facility.
 There are many amenities within walking distance for patients and their companions.
 Each patient is entitled to have 3 broths, 3 juices, and 3 popsicles, complements of E.O.C.
 Remember, nothing by mouth after midnight!
 The E.O.C. staff will give you instructions as to when your pick-up time will be.
 Some will be early, while others can arrive to the hospital a bit later.

 Morning of Surgery

 At the hospital, you will get to meet our awesome hospital staff and patient advocates.
 They are there to assist you and make sure that you get to the correct places for signing more paperwork and consent forms.
 They will also show you to your room, give you a bariatric gown, a hair cap, apply compression wraps to your legs and get an IV started.
 While here, you can rest, read, watch TV, email, text, and use the private bathroom.
 Take time to pause and reflect on all the amazing things that you made happen to get to this point and the wonderful outcomes and benefits to your health that are coming your way very soon.